We’re so glad you’re here.

 Our graduate clinical interns full out-of-pocket rate is $60 for a 55 minute session.

 • We are proud to offer a range of service delivery options, ensuring accessibility for all in need of our services.
-We offer Telehealth and virtual options, and can meet clients in their homes, schools, and communities.
+We offer Telehealth, in office, and in community sessions.

 What do our clinicians say about therapy?